bnorick/labbie/README.md

 - Screen capture lookup for enchants at the end of Lab
 - Summary

+Additional features, such as statistics, will be coming in the future.

+Labbie was written to use on the Windows operating system, so YMMV if you choose to try with other operating systems (and I don't currently have plans to produce releases for other operating systems).

+## Support
+Labbie requires me to host the enchant data myself, which I am doing out of my pocket.
+If you use the tool and love it, please consider a small donation at my [Patreon](https://www.patreon.com/bnorick).

 ## License
 The GPLv3 license (see the [LICENSE](LICENSE) file) applies to all source code for Labbie which is not otherwise licensed under a compatible license.